Azure/apim-landing-zone-accelerator/docs/AAC/AppGW-IAPIM-Func-content.md

 - **[Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview)** is a Platform-as-a-Service service provisioned within the developer's virtual network which provides secure RDP/SSH connectivity to the developer's virtual machines over TLS from the Azure portal.
 With Azure Bastion, virtual machines no longer require a public IP address to connect via RDP/SSH.
 This reference architecture uses Azure Bastion to access the DevOps Agent / GitHub Runner server or the management jump box server.

 ### Alternatives

 For the backend services that the API Management instance connects to, there are several alternatives in addition to Azure Functions that is used in this reference implementation:

-- [**Azure App Service**](https://docs.microsoft.com/en-us/azure/app-service/overview) is a fully managed HTTP-based service to build, deploy, and scale web apps. .NET, .NET Core, Java, Ruby, Node.js, PHP, and Python are all suported.
+- [**Azure App Service**](https://docs.microsoft.com/en-us/azure/app-service/overview) is a fully managed HTTP-based service to build, deploy, and scale web apps. .NET, .NET Core, Java, Ruby, Node.js, PHP, and Python are all supported.
 Applications can run and scale in either Windows or Linux based environment.
-- [**Azure Kubernetes Service**](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) offers fully managed Kubernetes clusters for integrated continuous intgration and continupous delivery (CI/CD) experience, governace, and security.
+- [**Azure Kubernetes Service**](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) offers fully managed Kubernetes clusters for integrated continuous intgration and continupous delivery (CI/CD) experience, governance, and security.
 - [**Azure Logic Apps**](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) is a cloud based platform for creating and running automated workflows.
-- [**Azure Container Apps**](https://docs.microsoft.com/en-us/azure/container-apps/overview) enables you to run microservices and contanerized applications on a serverless platform.
+- [**Azure Container Apps**](https://docs.microsoft.com/en-us/azure/container-apps/overview) enables you to run microservices and containerized applications on a serverless platform.

-For multi-region deployments, consider using [**Azure Front Door**](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview) to deliver high aviability, lower latency and scale.
+For multi-region deployments, consider using [**Azure Front Door**](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview) to deliver high availbility, lower latency and scale.

 ## Considerations